silentstranger5/todoapi/readme.md

 After that, you need to set up header `Authorization: Bearer TOKEN`.
 Replace `TOKEN` with your authorization token.
 You can try to send requests with `curl` utility.
+You can also use documentation to send requests as well.

 Here is how you can register: